rss2019-13/rss2019-13.github.io/labs/3/README.md

 ## **Proposed Approach**

 ## *Scan Parser*
 Our racecar uses a LIDAR 2D laser scanner to collect data about its surroundings.
 This is given to the car in a series of polar coordinates, which represent the distance to the nearest obstacle at any given angle in the sweep.

+<iframe src="https://drive.google.com/file/d/1muZdvgSLB9RgKc6RV89q59ER8Md_1_Ah/preview" width="640" height="480"></iframe>
+**Figure 1: Racecar surroundings vs. LIDAR readings** The LIDAR helps the racecrar see obstacles, mapping them as points in the robot's surroundings.
+Here, the car is able to detect Nada's feet and visualize them as the points circled in red.

 We looked at specific subsets of this data that varied based on the task we were looking to accomplish.
 Once this data was filtered, we converted the LIDAR data from polar coordinates to cartesian coordinates to make the points easier to work with.

 ## *Wall Follower*
 Our wall follower worked in three parts.
 First, we used the laserscan data to determine where the walls were relative to the robot.
 From here we determined the error of the car's position relative to its desired position from the closest wall, which can be set by giving the program different parameters.
 Finally, we implemented a controller that changed the turning angle of the car in order to direct it back to its desired position.